isabella232/pmp-support-site/docs/developers/045_dictionary.md

 ## Episode

-An Episode is a sub-type of a Story that indicates the doc is the full episode of a series, general as it might have been produced for broadcast, which will often have within it multiple segments which could be considered stories themselves.
+An Episode is a sub-type of a Story that indicates the document is the full episode of a series, in the form that it might have been produced for broadcast.
+An Episode will often contain multiple segments that could also be considered stories themselves.

 ### Episode Links